matchID-project/matchID-project.github.io/recipes.md

 Computes the sha1 hash key of `str(object)`

 ### `levenshtein(str a, str b)`
 Computes levenshtein distance between string a and string b.
+Current version is just a wrapping

-### `levenshtein_norm(str a, str b)`
+### `levenshtein_norm(obj a, obj b)`
-Computes normalize levenshtein distance between string a and string b.
+Computes normalize levenshtein distance between string a and string b, or minimum of levenshtein_norm between list of strings a and list of strings b.

+### `jw(obj a, obj b)`
+Compute minimum jaro-winkler distance between strings of list a and strings of list b

+### `ngrams(object a, n=[2,3])`
+Computes n-grams of string a (with n in a int list here [2,3]) or n-grams of strings in list a